UntrustedAccount/BlockDefense/readme.md

 - `/team defender` adds the player to the defenders team.
 - `/team clear` removes the player from all teams.

-`/reset`: Resets the game to the current location.

 `/start`: Starts the game with a five-second countdown.
+Sets the goal block to the location of the player who called the command.

 `/kit`: Used to choose a kit.
 Defender kits can only be claimed once.
 - `/kit` gives the attacker a starting kit.